Winter Gold: Gameplay

-Winter Gold is a winter sports game where players can choose between six disciplines such as downhill, ski jumping, snowboarding, aerial skiing, bobsled and luge across four distinct olympic venues: Salt Lake City, Lillehammer, Albertville and a unlockable city.
-Prior to starting the game, players choose the color of their gear (suit, helmet and boots) and nationality.
+Winter Gold is a winter sports game where players can choose between six disciplines such as downhill, ski jumping, snowboarding, aerial skiing, bobsled, and luge across four distinct olympic venues: Salt Lake City, Lillehammer, Albertville, and an unlockable city, Nagano.
+Prior to starting the game, players choose the color of their gear (suit, helmet, and boots) and nationality.

-There are three modes of play: Practice, Competition and Circuit.
+The three gameplay modes are Practice, Competition, and Circuit.
 In both practice and competition modes, players can choose an opponent and a few disciplines or just one discipline to participate in order to obtain the best possible time record or score, which are saved automatically via the cartridge's internal battery-backed memory.
 In circuit mode, the player can also participate on any discipline but must compete against other participants.
 The player advances into the next olympic venue by reaching the top three positions depending on the time rankings or standing points obtained after finishing each discipline.
-In addition to the single player mode, there is also a multiplayer mode where up to eight players participate in competition mode.
+Multiplayer mode lets up to eight players compete.

-In downhill, players must descend the hill as fast as possible and crossing red flag gates to avoid time penalty, while avoiding obstacles along the way.
+In downhill, players must descend the hill as fast as possible and crossing red flag gates to avoid time penalty, while avoiding obstacles.
 At the starting gate, players must press left and right on the d-pad to gain initial speed.
 In ski jumping, players aim to achieve the longest possible jump after descending from a ramp and adjust their landing position to gain points depending on style and distance.
 In snowboarding, players must obtain points on a half-pipe under a strict time limit by performing tricks and combos via button combinations.
 Aerial skiing is similar to the snowboarding discipline but players jump from a ramp and perform a good landing.
 In both bobsled and luge, players must press left and right on the d-pad to gain initial speed at the starting gate and get to the bottom of the course in the fastest time possible.
 Players must also avoid hitting side rails to not lose speed.